 The Rees Course provides the ideal opportunity for experienced golfers to sharpen up their short game.
 The course is also the perfect introduction to golf for those just starting to play and will also help them develop their knowledge of the Rules of Golf and their understanding of golf etiquette.

-The Rees Course is very popular with family groups providing the relaxed environment for parents when introducing their children to the game of golf.
+The Rees Course is very popular with family groups providing a relaxed environment for parents when introducing their children to the game of golf.

 There is no requirement to pre-book but at week-ends it may be advisable to do so.
 Please book by calling the Pro-Shop.

 The Club offers three separate classes of membership for the Rees Course: